 Talc is a mineral made up of oxygen, silicon and magnesium.
 It’s used as a powder to absorb moisture, reduce friction and prevent rashes.
 But when it’s applied to a woman’s genital area, its particles can travel into the ovaries and stay there for years.
 As a result, there is inflammation that can lead to the generation of ovarian cancer cells.
 And there’s plenty of research to support this.

 Published research in the medical journal Cancer Prevention Research revealed that women who use talc-based powder on a regular basis can increase their risk of ovarian cancer by over 40 percent.
 Studies in 1992 determined that the regular use of talc increased the risk of ovarian cancer by three times.
 A 1992 Johns Hopkins study revealed that using a sanitary napkin with talc increased ovarian cancer by 379 percent.
 A 2010 Harvard study states that the talc found in baby powder is carcinogenic to humans.
-In 2011, the National Cancer Institute conducted a study with 4,000 women and revealed a 200 to 300 percent increase in ovarian cancer with women using perineum talc.

 Overall, there is strong evidence from approximately 24 epidemiological studies that suggest an association between talc and ovarian cancer.
 These studies found that talc increases a woman’s risk of ovarian cancer by 30 percent.
 Based on all of this, the International Agency for Research on Cancer has designated talc as possibly carcinogenic to humans.
 Talc companies like Johnson & Johnson continue to deny any connection of talc to ovarian cancer.